gosavi-as/wasm/README.md

-# wasm
+# WASM

-MVP of WASM and Websockets
+1. WASM and Websockets exploration for DevRev
+2. Benchmarking